 Tip: If your pot lid doesn’t cover the pot tightly, cover with a foil before putting the pot lid.
 You want to lock in steam to cook the rice and not dilute the taste by cooking with a lot of water.

 7) While the rice is cooking, put a frying pan or pot on a burner and add the remaining vegetable oil.
-When the vegetable oil is heated, add the mixed peppers, the remaining onions and mixed vegetables and let it fry.
-Season the vegetables with maggi, salt and curry powder.
+When the vegetable oil is heated, add the mixed peppers, the remaining onions and mixed vegetables and leave to fry.
+Add stock cubes, salt and curry powder.

 Add curry to the vegetables as by now you would have noted the shade of the rice and adjust curry accordingly.